duongtd23/tls10-cimpg/README.md

 After that, move to the next step to execute proof scores.

 ## Executing proof scripts
-Once intalled CafeInMaude, you can try to run the proof scripts with CiMPA, a part of CafeInMaude.
+Once installed CafeInMaude, you can try to run the proof scripts with CiMPA, a part of CafeInMaude.
 For example, to execute the proof script of `inv1`, we use the following commands:

 ```
 maude -allow-files path-to-CafeInMaude/src/cafeInMaude.maude